mesosphere/marathon/docs/docs/ports.md

 ##### Specifying Service Ports

-By default, Marathon will be creating service ports for each of these ports and assigning them random values.
+By default, Marathon creates service ports for each of these ports and assigns them random values.
 Service ports are used by service discovery solutions and it is often desirable to set these to well known values.
 You can do this by setting a `servicePort` for each mapping:

 ```json
   "container": {